dotnet/AspNetCore.Docs/aspnetcore/test/dev-tunnels.md

 ## Use cases

-Here are some of the scenarios that dev tunnels enable:
+Some of the scenarios that dev tunnels enable:

 * Test a web app on other devices, like mobile phones and tablets.
 * Test an app with external services.
-For instance, you could test and debug [Power Platform connectors](/connectors/custom-connectors/port-tunneling) or [Twilio webhooks](https://www.twilio.com/blog/use-visual-studio-port-tunneling-with-twilio-webhooks).
+For instance, test and debug [Power Platform connectors](/connectors/custom-connectors/port-tunneling) or [Twilio webhooks](https://www.twilio.com/blog/use-visual-studio-port-tunneling-with-twilio-webhooks).
 * Make an app temporarily available to others over the internet, for a presentation or to invite others to review your work on a web app or API.
 * As an alternative to [ngrok](https://ngrok.com).